Rthuro/coffee-shop-website/README.md

 # ☕ Azure Waves Café
-Welcome to **Azure Waves Café** – a seaside-inspired coffee shop that brings coastal vibes to your screen.
-This project is a responsive and interactive café website built with HTML, CSS, JavaScript, and can be deployed on Netlify
+Welcome to **Azura Waves Café** – a self-ordering kiosk-inspired coffee shop website designed for a seamless digital ordering experience.
+Inspired by McDonald's kiosk machines, this project is a frontend-only solution built with HTML, Tailwind CSS, and JavaScript.
+It offers an interactive and responsive UI, allowing customers to browse the menu and place orders, with payments handled at the counter.
+This project can be deployed on Netlify for easy access.

 ## 🌊 Features
 ✔ **Home Page - Ocean Breeze**: A beautiful landing page with an introduction to Azure Waves Café.\